 In addition, the economic impact of the program is significant.
-CFY has created or retained 23.025 jobs on average per quarter during 2012 (per ARRA methodology).
+CFY has created or retained more than 20 jobs per quarter through the majority of this program.
 These have included both full- and part-time jobs at CFY.
 Additional employment impact has been created among vendors such as CFY's local shipper, which is a Small Disadvantaged Business.